christopher-besch/homepage/src/articles/04_revealjs/revealjs.md

 So I created a *slightly* different way of using reveal.js:
 I'm using a single Git repository for all my presentations, each in their own directory.
-They have access to reveal.js with custom themes, whatever plugins I consider useful and static resources.
+They have access to reveal.js, my custom themes, whatever plugins I consider useful and other static resources.
 A custom build script `buils.sh` puts everything needed for hosting all presentations in the `public` directory.

 <Spacer />